 Champagne stoppers are designed specifically for sparkling wines to prevent carbonation loss.
 Who wants to drink sparkling wine without the bubbles?

-Consider a stopper such as the (available on Amazon.com) for best results.
+Consider a stopper such as the No products found. (available on Amazon.com) for best results.
 This stopper is reliable, affordable, fits standard-sized sparkling wine bottles, and is offered in both silver and gold finishes.